 In October 2021 we learned how London Heathrow, the UK’s busiest airport, planned on increasing fees for travelers significantly in 2022.
 Airlines and the airport were at odds over this change, so a compromise has now been reached.

 In this post:

-London Heathrow Airport (LHR) currently has a passenger charge of up to £22 per passenger, which contributes towards operating terminals, runways, baggage systems, and security.
+Pre-pandemic, London Heathrow Airport (LHR) had a passenger charge of up to £22 per person, which contributes towards operating terminals, runways, baggage systems, and security.

 Earlier this year, Heathrow Airport executives revealed that they wanted to raise the passenger charge to as much as £43 over the next several years.
-The Civil Aviation Authority (CAA) has now told the airport that it can’t raise passenger charges that much.
-However:
+Airline executives were furious about this, since those higher fees need to be bundled into ticket prices, and will reduce demand and margins for airlines.
+So the UK’s Civil Aviation Authority (CAA) has been mediating this issue, and has now made a decision.

 Understandably, relations between airports and airlines can be contentious.
 On the one hand, they have to work together, and want to offer a good experience for passengers.
 On the other hand, airlines are responsible for adding a vast majority of taxes & fees to the cost of a ticket, and at some point that starts to impact demand.

 There’s a limit to what consumers are willing to pay, especially for a quick weekend getaway.
 Take a one-way British Airways fare from London Heathrow to Frankfurt, which has a total price of $108.20.
 In reality, only $50.90 of that is actual airfare, while $57.20 of that is taxes & fees (and these are real fees, and not carrier imposed surcharges).

 If airport taxes go up even more, that doesn’t necessarily mean the airline can just raise the fare proportionally without it impacting demand.